-Our core belief is that low- and moderate-income families and individuals can substantially and affordably improve their financial health through the use of common-sense technology supported by high-quality human interactions.
+Low- and moderate-income families and individuals can also substantially improve their financial health through the use of common-sense tech-aided interventions.

 AFH believes that the best financial health tech for low-income users will follow some basic best practices (see below).
 These best practices come out of our work with so many amazing and insightful financial health service providers during a decade spent developing, implementing and nurturing the MyBudgetCoach financial health online platform, which has been used by almost 200 organizations in the Unites States.

 Financial health interventions must be accessible to all and need to be embedded into the trusted online or in-person programs, products and services that low-income families and individuals are already using.

 Appropriate tech-based services must be supported by readily available and highly-qualified human interactions (in-person OR remote).

 Financial health interventions should be offered to people on a "just-in-time" basis.
 Context is key!